 - Dose Expansion: Participants must have at least 1 measurable lesion per RECIST v1.1 which has not been previously irradiated

 - Eastern Cooperative Oncology Group (ECOG) performance status of ≤1

 - Adequate hematological and biological function

 - Adequate thyroid function: Thyroid-stimulating hormone within normal range.

-- Female patients of childbearing potential must have a negative serum pregnancy test during screening.
+- Female participants of childbearing potential must have a negative serum pregnancy test during screening.

-- Male and female patients must agree to use a highly reliable method of birth control.
+- Male and female participants must agree to use a highly reliable method of birth control.

 - Must have life expectancy of at least 12 weeks